SEP007/resources/installing-patat.md

 ## Setup the app

-1. Copy the contents of the [sample-config.json](https://github.com/SEP007/lmvc-patat/blob/master/sample-config.json) into a file named *config.json* and adjust its values if needed
+1. Copy the contents of the [sample-config.json](https://github.com/SEP007/lmvc-patat/blob/master/sample-config.json) into a file named `config.json` and adjust its values if needed
-   - Meaning: change database-name and credentials
+   - Meaning change database-name and credentials
-2. Lastly copy the contents of the [.-sample-htaccess-file](https://github.com/SEP007/lmvc-patat/blob/master/.sample-htaccess) into a new *.htaccess*
+2. Lastly copy the contents of the [.-sample-htaccess-file](https://github.com/SEP007/lmvc-patat/blob/master/.sample-htaccess) into a new `.htaccess`
    - Set the app's root to whereever the app resides on your own *localhost*

 Launch the app in the browser e.g. [localhost/lmvc-patat](http://localhost/lmvc-patat).